-In situations like this, shooting at eye level can be challenging, not least because you’d be covered in sand within seconds.
-Our guide, Sean found that the best way to achieve eye level images such as the one below was to stand at a distance.
-This way he could capture the moving sandstorm as it swirled around the pup.
+In situations like this, shooting at eye level can be challenging, not least because you’d be covered in the sand within seconds.
+Our guide, Sean, found that the best way to achieve eye-level images such as the one below was to stand at a distance.
+This way, he could capture the moving sandstorm as it swirled around the pup.

 JOIN SEAN IN 2018 TO PHOTOGRAPH NORFOLK’S SEALS

 Instead of returning to the Seals of Lincolnshire, during November 2018, Sean will be leading a week-long holiday focused on Norfolk Seal photography for NaturesLens, specifically between the dates of November 25 – 30 2018.

 The cost is £999 per participant which includes five nights accommodation in a gorgeous cottage on a dinner, bed & breakfast basis; your meals will be warming, homely & plentiful to get you warmed through & filled up after a long day on the beach.
 Numbers are limited to ensure that the trip is sustainable, ethical & enjoyable for every photographer.